raspberrypilearning/turtley-amazing/worksheet.md

 ## Drawing a line

 The image above is made up of lines and only lines!
 To get started, you need to know how to draw a line using a little bit of Python code.
-Below is an interactive Python environment: you can write code in it, and then run it to see what happens.
+Below is an interactive Python environment called Trinket: you can write code in it, and then run it to see what happens.

   <iframe src="https://trinket.io/embed/python/0d2e8c2dac" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>